gbv/cocoda/docs/design-guidelines.md

 * Use CSS class `fontWeight-heavy` for **bold font markup**.

+* Other font sizes may be used for FontAwesome icons.

 ### Colors

 For interface elements, there is a range of pre-defined colors available in `src/style/colors.less`.
 For non-linked text, please use one of the following colors: